 Mobile technology devices, so prevalent in today’s society, have increasingly become everyday teaching and learning tools used by both teachers and students.
 BYOD has transformed the classroom by creating new opportunities for learning that ensures richer, more collaborative learning experiences.
-There is a wide body of research that supports the benefit for students participating in BYOD programs.
+There is a wide body of research that supports the benefit of students participating in BYOD programs.

-We have explored Department of Education policy, best practice methods of instruction, sought advice from schools currently using best practice in a variety of settings, and conducted research into future technologies.
-We also run mini workshops with our parent community to gauge support and answer any parental concerns.
+We have explored Department of Education policy, best practice methods of instruction, sought advice from schools currently using best practice in a variety of settings and conducted research into future technologies.
+We also run mini-workshops with our parent community to gauge support and answer any parental concerns.

-Our students face an ever changing and very dynamic job environment where many employment prospects of tomorrow have not been thought of as yet.
-Preparing our students for the work place of the future requires a different approach to teaching and learning by incorporating a vast range of pedagogical practices that focus on developing 21st Century Skills for our students.
+Our students face an ever-changing and very dynamic job environment where many employment prospects of tomorrow have not been thought of as yet.
+Preparing our students for the workplace of the future requires a different approach to teaching and learning by incorporating a vast range of pedagogical practices that focus on developing 21st Century Skills for our students.

-21st Century Skills include digital literacy, creativity and innovation skills, critical thinking and problem solving skills, communication and collaboration, and self-directed learning.
+21st Century Skills include digital literacy, creativity and innovation skills, critical thinking and problem-solving skills, communication and collaboration, and self-directed learning.

 Existing school laptops, computers and iPads will continue to be supported and students will continue to have access to a range of devices and computer labs while at school.